Kotti/Kotti/docs/developing/configuration.rst

-kotti.asset_overrides        Override Kotti's templates, CSS files and images. kotti.templates.api          Override ``api`` used by all templates
+kotti.asset_overrides        Override Kotti's templates, CSS files and images. kotti.templates.api          Override ``api`` used by all templates kotti.fanstatic.view_needed  List of static resources used for public interface kotti.fanstatic.edit_needed  List of static resources used for edit interface

 kotti.authn_policy_factory   Component used for authentication kotti.authz_policy_factory   Component used for authorization